kevin-harms/sycltrain/slides/sycltrain.md

 # Presenter Notes
 - replace range with nd_range and id with nd_item
-- compute index into memory using global and local indicies or
+- compute index into memory using global and local indices or
-- use get_global_linear_id()
+- use get_global_linear_id() to allow SYCL to compute the offset according to formula in documentation

 ---
 # References